vectordotdev/logfmt-elixir/README.md

 ## Logfmt standard

-This library will parse string following the logfmt standard.
-A couple of diffeernces:
+This library will parse logfmt formatted strings with a few modifications:

 1. We also accept `:` as a delimited instead of `=`
 2. We do not cast or coerce values.
 All values will remain as string.
 Type casting should be the responsibility of your struct (ex: an ecto model).
 3. Values are decoded into a keyword list to preserve order.
+4. Eclusively boolean keywords will raise an error.
+This serves to be a little more strict so that we aren't parsing non logfmt sentences.

 ## Type casting note